coastalwhite/intro-power-analysis/src/aes/capture.md

 scope.default_setup()
 ```

 Then we have to fetch the *target* board.
-This is contains all the connections
+This is going to contain all the connections
 and settings about the microprocessor which is going to execute our algorithm.
 If you have hooked up your *target* &mdash; this is done automatically for the
 [ChipWhisperer Lite boards][CW LITE ARM] &mdash; you can use the following